214

 In 1881, George Norman joined with local leaders William Sheffield and Norman Weaver to establish the Newport Water Works Company, which was later renamed the Newport Water Corporation in 1929.
 The City of Newport assumed ownership and operation of the water system in 1936, expanding service across Aquidneck Island in the decades that followed.

-System Growth & Expansion
+System Growth and Expansion

 When the system was in early stages of operation in 1882, Newport’s population was about 15,700, and the water network included: